dadesso17/RJ-PINNs/README.md

 - **Robustness for Inverse PDE Problems**: Unmatched robustness for solving inverse partial differential equations (PDE) problems.

 ## RJ-PINNs Clarification

-RJ-PINNs do **not** rely on traditional PINNs strategies; they represent a **completely different approach** to solving physics-based problems in AI.

-The name *RJ-PINNs* does **not** imply any direct relation or shared implementation with PINNs.
+RJ-PINNs use neural networks like PINNs, but their optimization strategy is fundamentally different — they solve a residual–Jacobian system instead of minimizing a scalar loss.

 While traditional PINNs typically use **gradient-based optimizers** to minimize a weighted loss function, RJ-PINNs employ a **nonlinear least-squares optimizer** that directly minimizes the residual vector.

-Thus, RJ-PINNs and PINNs are **fundamentally different methods** for solving physical problems.
+“Thus, RJ-PINNs and PINNs use the same neural network philosophy but rely on fundamentally different optimization mechanisms for solving physical problems.”

 ## Key Differences